designerbrett/trestles-hugo/site/content/post/why-it’s-healthier-to-watch-a-comedy-rather-than-a-drama.md

 ---
 title: Why it’s healthier to watch a comedy rather than a drama
 date: 2014-05-19T22:41:00.000Z
-tags: >-
-  List [ "structural correction" "chiropractor 92672" "family" "San Clemente Chiropractic" "Stress" "San Clemente Chiropractor" "laughing" "chiropractor san clemente" ]
+tags: ["structural correction" "chiropractor 92672" "family" "San Clemente Chiropractic" "Stress" "San Clemente Chiropractor" "laughing" "chiropractor san clemente"]
 description: >-
   To this day the leading cause of death in the U.S. is Heart Disease.
 The number one trigger to heart disease is stress.
 Structural stress in particular